 - Graduate Credit Requirement.
-18 graduate credits are required. - The Program Director/Advisor must pre-approve all course selections and course sequencing by developing a "program of study" prior to the student's initial registration.
-Graduate Certificate students meet with their advisor each semester before registration.
-All changes in this program of study must be pre-approved by the Program Director/Advisor. - Successful completion of the required on-line CITI human subject research training module. - Successful completion of 8 Professional Enhancement hours. - Grade Point Requirement.
+18 graduate credits are required. - Course Requirements: Successful completion of all required courses. - Grade Point Requirement: A 3.0 (B average) overall grade point average at the completion of the degree requirements. - Successful completion of the required on-line CITI human subject research training module. - Successful completion of 8 Professional Enhancement hours. - Grade Point Requirement.
 A 3.0 (B average) overall grade point average or better is required. - Time Limit Requirement.
 The certificate must be completed within 2 years. - Transfer Credit Policy.
 The Program Director/Advisor may approve up to 4 graduate credits that have not been applied to a previous graduate degree to be transferred to the graduate certificate.
 The course(s) must be relevant to the graduate certificate.
 Credits must have been earned in the last 3 years with a grade point of 3.0 or better.
 Graduate Certificate students wishing to transfer to an SPH MPH program can transfer as many credits as meet program requirements, up to 18 credits.
-Graduate Certificate students wishing to transfer to a degree program may apply to do so via the online change of concentration petition after completion of 3 or more courses and a cumulative GPA of 3.0 or better.
+Graduate Certificate students wishing to transfer to transfer to a degree program may apply to do so via the online change of concentration petition after completion of 3 or more courses and a cumulative GPA of 3.0 or better.
 A grade of B or better is required for a course to be eligible for transfer. - Online Course Policy: Graduate Certificate students may take selected courses for credit online, which may be completed prior to beginning residential coursework or at the same time as residential coursework.

-$\label{lem:additional} \textbf{Additional Certificate information including can be found on the Milken Institute SPH website: $$ $$ \underline{\text{http://publichealth.gwu.edu/academics/graduate/certificates}}$$$
+Additional Certificate information including can be found on the Milken Institute SPH website:

+http://publichealth.gwu.edu/academics/graduate/certificates